 Born in Amerongen, a tiny village in Holland’s countryside, Roosmarijn’s career has gone from strength to strength and at the age of 25 she has already fronted campaigns for the likes of Balmain, Victoria’s Secret, H&M, Tom Ford and Giuseppe Zanotti.
 She has also walked for Oscar de la Renta and Ralph Lauren among others.

-In 2016 Roosmarijn was described by Vogue as one the hottest models to watch.
+In 2016 Roosmarijn was described by fashion magazine Vogue as one the hottest models to watch.
 In 2018, she went on to launch her own company - Roos Unlimited - with a vision to support brand collaboration and give back to the fashion industry.
 Roos considers herself a model and an investor in equal measure, and lives in New York City with her pup, Harley.

 We caught up with the Daily Front Row’s ‘model du moment’ to chat about true happiness, guilty pleasures and winding down at the end of a long day.